Mikeziegler123/AutoCount_VbScript/README.md

     counts, and saved on the Favorites Bar under the name: "Counts".

-(3) POS credentials/Count Reconciliation
+(3)  POS credentials
-    credentials/Asset Tags
+     Count Reconciliation credentials
-    credentials are:
+     AssetTag credentials are:
-    (1)Not public,
+           (1) Not public.
-    (2) Need to be written into the script
+           (2) Need to be written into the script.
            (3) Expectant that the credentials are
                saved in the browser's cache.